Community & Resources

 What we collect

-High-level signals only: which commands run, how long they take, whether they succeed or fail, and basic environment metadata (CLI version, Node version, OS platform).
-For project-level analysis, ktx sends a salted hash of the project directory — never the raw path.
+High-level signals: which commands run, how long they take, whether they succeed or fail, and basic environment metadata (CLI version, Node version, OS platform).
+When an operation fails, we also include diagnostic detail about the error so we can debug it.
+For project-level analysis, ktx sends a salted hash of the project directory to group events.

 What we never collect